d-kja/node-ignite-2023/api-solid/README.md

 - [ ] The gym can only be registered by admins

+- [x] The user can only check-in once a day
 - [ ] The check-in can only be validated by admins
 - [ ] The check-in can only be validated within a span of 20 minutes
-- [ ] The user can only make a check-in if he's within 100m away from the gym
+- [x] The user can only make a check-in if he's within 100m away from the gym

 ## NFRs (Non functional requirements)